Deployment and Use Case Variability

 Chrome is the Only Tested Browser

 When running the frontend, Chrome is highly recommended so that you have a similar environment as the dev team in case you need help.
 We are not testing on any other browsers, and it is a well-known fact that browsers behave differently.

 One of the first and foremost design goals is to develop the most powerful trading automation and data processing system.
 There is no intention to limit or cut functionality short in an attempt to cope with less powerful hardware.
 It is a fact that your hardware will set the limits as of what you may or may not do with the system.

 The system’s processing capacity is based on running independent, specialized processes.
-No single process is as intensive as to require any special hardware, and all processes may run on basic—even outdated—laptop computers.
-That means that, regardless of the limitations of your current hardware, you should be able to use all of the features in the system.
+No single process is as intensive as to require any special hardware.
+In fact, any one process may run on micro computers like the Raspberry Pi, or outdated laptop computers.

 What will vary depending on your hardware is the capacity to run a determinate number of processes simultaneoulsy.
 That is where you will find the limits of your hardware.
 In other words, you will find your system starts getting slow when it’s doing many things at the same time.
 How many depends on your hardware.